Jun 01 ‘22

 Lack of focus during the integration process

-In the post-COVID-19 world, this challenge arises more and more often.
+In today’s business environment, this challenge arises more frequently than ever.
 Of course, most organizations have to deal with additional challenges alongside their mundane functions.
 To avoid this, begin the development of your integration plan in the middle of the due diligence phase.
 Make sure your integration plan is clear and focused.
 Identify key roles and responsibilities, timeframes, and action items.

 Culture matters get deprioritized by default